 - Spray the diaper changing area (and inside of the pail) with Mrs. Meyer’s Everyday cleaner – it’s eco-friendly so you don’t have to feel guilty about not making your own lemon-cake-deodorizers.

 - Charcoal is a natural dehumidifier – absorbing moisture, reducing condensation and bacteria, those things that cause your noise to wrinkle.
-This brand is an Amazon favorite.
+This brand is a favorite.

 - Purchase a new diaper pail with every baby (plastic can absorb smells over time).
 See below for the top three rated diaper pails on Amazon.